GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     - `tcd_admbnda_adm2_20250212_AB.shp`
 ::::{margin}
 :::{tip}
-A shapefile consists of several, interelated files.
+A shapefile consists of several, interrelated files.
 The geometric information is stored in the `.shp`-file.
 To make the import process easier, you can order the folder by "File type" and only drag the
 :::
 ::::